-Emil H. Frankel is a visiting scholar at the Bipartisan Policy Center (BPC), and an independent consultant on transportation policy and public management issues.
-Previously, he served as BPC’s director of transportation policy.
+Emil H. Frankel served as a visiting scholar and director of transportation policy at the Bipartisan Policy Center (BPC).
 In June 2009, BPC’s transportation project, under Frankel’s leadership, issued its report and recommendations, Performance Driven: A New Vision for U.S. Transportation Policy.

 Frankel was Assistant Secretary for Transportation Policy of the U.S. Department of Transportation from 2002 to 2005.
 Appointed by President George W. Bush, Frankel played a key role in the coordination and development of the administration’s proposal to reauthorize the Federal highway, transit, and highway safety programs.
 He also provided policy leadership in such areas as intermodal freight transportation, reform of the nation’s intercity passenger rail system, transportation project financing, and the application of information technologies to transportation systems operations.